bxyteam/satellite-test/docs/2_github.md

   <tr>
     <td style="font-weight:bold;">
        In this section, we'll explain how to configure the GitHub repository and describe its contents and structure.
+       The repository is hosted at the following location: <a href="https://github.com/bxyteam/satellite-test">https://github.com/bxyteam/satellite-test</a>
     </td>
   </tr>
 </table>